 With fluid removed from the car and handled – the systems that have held these fluids are flushed through, making sure there’s no trace of any impurity before the car moves to the next part of the process.

 With the car clear of hazardous substances, the dismantling process can begin.
 Generally, this will involve removing – at the very least – the catalytic converter, the tyres, and the glass from the car.

-Tyres can be especially harmful to the environment if they’re not recycled appropriately – so they will be sent to a specialist company who will handle them.
-Reuse is the name-of-the-game with tyres – and many become soft-floor coverings for sports areas and playgrounds.
+Tyres can be especially harmful to the environment if they’re not recycled appropriately – so they will be sent to a specialist company that will handle them.
+Reuse is the name of the game with tyres – and many become soft-floor coverings for sports areas and playgrounds.

 The catalytic converter will receive special attention too – not least because the filter inside it contains a host of precious metals that help with the exhaust filtering process.
 These precious metals can be reused in a host of applications – from medical devices to jewellery.

 With these parts removed, the facility will decide whether the car is crushed and shredded – or whether further parts are removed intact and recovered for resale.

 Until the destruction stage, the vehicle still looks somewhat like a car – but specialist hydraulic presses and industrial shredders will soon change that.